Harvard-ATG/HarvardCards/README.md

 You should now be able to access the application at: ```http://localhost:8080```

-Tip: If you're familiar with python's [virtualenv](https://pypi.python.org/pypi/virtualenv), it's recommended to setup a virtualenv for the application, however that requires some extra steps.
+Tip: If you're familiar with python's [virtualenv](https://pypi.python.org/pypi/virtualenv), it's recommended to setup a virtualenv for the application first.
 See the [documentation](http://virtualenv.readthedocs.org/en/latest/virtualenv.html#installation) for how to install and activate it.

 ### Vagrant Quickstart